project-ryoma/ryoma/docs/aita-lab/chat/README.md

 # Chat
 The Chat page is the main interfance for the user to interact with the Aita AI.
-The chat page is divided into two sections:
+The playground page is divided into two sections:

 1. Chat Window
 2. Notebook

 ## Chat Window
-The chat window is where the user can interact with the AI.
+The playground window is where the user can interact with the AI.
 The user can ask questions, run code, and explore data using Aita AI.

 ## Notebook
 The notebook is where the Aita AI generates code based on the user's input.
 The user can run the code in the notebook to see the output.